A beautiful, Grade II listed cottage situated close to the centre of the popular Devon fishing village of Beer.

 Just a stone's throw from a wonderful mix of cafes, restaurants, pubs and local artisan shops and a five minute stroll beside the Brook takes you down to the idyllic, sheltered cove and shingle beach.
 Dating back to 1504 the cottage forms part of Starre House, formerly the Manor of Beer and gifted to Catherine Parr's family by Henry VIII.
 Boasting a wealth of original, Tudor features including exposed stone walls with arrow slits and wooden beam ceilings.

 A welcome pack for your arrival ensures a great start to your holiday and will include milk, tea and a selection of locally sourced produce and treats.
-The recent refurbishment has sympathetically modernised the interior whilst ensuring the property retains all of its unique character and charm.
+Refurbishment has sympathetically modernised the interior whilst ensuring the property retains all of its unique character and charm.
 An attractive and historic retreat from which you can enjoy all that this stunning stretch of world heritage coastline has to offer.

 Please note: A refundable security deposit of £50 is required for all bookings.
 A maximum of two dogs are accepted.
 Dogs are charged at £20 each per week (or part week)